 EXECUTIVE COMMITTEE MEETING

-Thursday, March 28, 2019 – 9:00 AM – 3:00 PM Mountain
+Thursday, March 28, 2019 – 9:00 AM – 3:00 PM Mountain Standard Time

 REVISED DRAFT MINUTES

 1. Welcome

 Mr. Buccigross and Mr. Parker called the meeting to order and welcomed the Wholesale Gas Quadrant (WGQ) Executive Committee members, alternates, and other participants.
 Ms. Mallett read the NAESB Antitrust and Other Meeting Policies and called the roll of the WGQ Executive Committee members and alternates.
 Quorum was established.
 Mr. Buccigross thanked Mr. McCluskey and Salt River Project for hosting the meeting.